 It really depends on your goals, but technically, as many as you want.
 If you’re training to improve cardiovascular endurance, you might want to consider timing your swings to see how many you can get in a given period.
-But if you’re training for strength and explosive power, keep your rep levels lower (think 8-15 reps per set) with heavier weights.
-If you find yourself banging out dozens — or even hundreds or more — of reps with ease, you’re probably not adequately challenging yourself.
+But if you’re training for strength and explosive power, keep your rep levels lower (think eight to 15 reps per set) with heavier weights.
+If you find yourself banging out dozens — or even hundreds or more — of reps with ease, you may not be adequately challenging yourself.

 Can I do kettlebell swings every day?

 Figuring out if you can train with a kettlebell daily is about assessing your fitness level, experience with swings, and your goals.
 Unless your experience and fitness are both very high, you probably don’t want to use heavy swings as metabolic finishers every day.
 But if you have some experience in the gym, or are using lighter bells as part of your warm-up, you can probably swing daily.
 Just monitor your lifting progress and make sure that the amount of work you’re doing isn’t interfering with your recovery.